Thursday, June 18, 2026

 About short sight and wonky teeth

-Miscaiiages, car accidents
+Miscarriages, car accidents

-Nor morning dickness, a blocked nose
+Nor morning sickness, a blocked nose

 Nor vomiting and diarrhea

 Dandruff.
-Sore thrist and hammer toes
+Sore throat and hammer toes

-Lost weigjt, lost socks, and broken nose
+Lost weight, lost socks, and broken nose

-How are you's just a greeting
+'How are you'? is just a greeting

-Then add, how are you.
+Then add, 'how are you?'
 But neither of you

 I've heard that Russia's different